Hollie O’Neill draws on her Kiwi heritage and local inspiration to create powerful art.

 These unique paintings will add eccentric flair to any wall and I hope inspire many.

 “My creativity is inspired by living in New Zealand, and its beauty is reflected in my painting.”

 Photo: Hollie with her painting on canvas: 'Blue Highland'

-Hollie is a New Zealand Artist, who paints full-time in her garden studio surrounded by native bush and birds.
-Hollie works with heightened colour and depicts the power and beauty she sees in her natural environment.
+Hollie is a New Zealand Artist, who paints full-time in her Mellons Bay garden studio that is surrounded by native bush and birds.
+Hollie works with heightened colour, light and space.
+She depicts the power and beauty she sees in her natural environment.

 Hollie creates commission work for companies and private collectors.
-For any enquiries or to be on the waiting list, please contact Hollie.
+For any enquiries, please contact Hollie.